Publishers of OA books

 - to indicate when it launched its (different lines of) OA books

 - to indicate the licensing terms on its OA books

 - to use deep links to the relevant parts of its portfolio (i.e. its OA line of books or its different lines of OA books)

 - (If you don't have some of this information, add the entry anyway.
-Different users can add different details over time.)
+Other users can add other details over time.)

 - Related lists in OAD: OA book business models

 - For real-time news about OA books, including announcements about OA book publishers not yet reflected here, follow the oa.books and oa.textbooks tags of the Open Access Tracking Project.
 Also see the oa.books.sales tag for studies, news, and anecdotes on whether full-text OA books help or hurt the sales of print editions.